LLNL/Silo/docs/Chapter2-Section1.md

   They are instead alloys of other (pure) metals.
   For example, common yellow brass is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while tool steel is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.

-  For this example, lets suppose we are dealing with Brass (65% Cu, 35% Zn), T-1 Steel (76.
+  For this example, lets suppose we are dealing with Brass (65% Cu, 35% Zn), T-1 Steel (76.3% Fe, 0.7% C, 18% W, 4% Cr,1% V) and O-1 Steel (96.2% Fe, 0.90% C,1.4% Mn, 0.50% Cr, 0.50% Ni, 0.50% W).
-  3% Fe, 0.
-  7% C, 18% W, 4% Cr,1% V) and O-1 Steel (96.
-  2% Fe, 0.
-  90% C,1.
-  4% Mn, 0.
-  50% Cr, 0.
-  50% Ni, 0.
-  50% W).
   Since T-1 Steel and O-1 Steel are composed of different elements, we wind up having to represent each type of steel as a different material in the material object.
   So, the material object would have 3 materials; Brass, T-1 Steel and O-1 Steel.

   Brass is composed of 2 species, T-1 Steel, 5 species and O-1 Steel, 6.
   (Alternatively, one could opt to characterize both T-1 Steel and O-1 Steel has having 7 species, Fe, C, Mn, Cr, Ni, W, V where for T-1 Steel, the Mn and Ni components are always zero and for O-1 Steel the V component is always zero.
-  In that case, you would need only 2 materials in the associated material object.
+  In that case, you would need only 2 materials in the associated material object.)
-  )

   The material species object would be defined such that nmat=3 and nmatspec={2,5,6}.
 If the composition of Brass, T-1 Steel and O-1 Steel is constant over the whole mesh, the `species_mf` array would contain just 2 + 5 + 6 = 13 entries...